zhang-informatics/DDSAE/README.md

 If you use our dataset in your work, please cite the corresponding paper:

-*Vasilakes J, Rizvi R, Zhang J, Adam T, Zhang R. "Detecting Signals of Dietary Supplement Adverse Events from the CFSAN Adverse Event Reporting System (CAERS)".
+*Vasilakes JA, Rizvi RF, Zhang J, Adam TJ, Zhang R. Detecting Signals of Dietary Supplement Adverse Events from the CFSAN Adverse Event Reporting System (CAERS).
 AMIA Jt Summits Transl Sci Proc.
-Forthcoming.*
+2019;2019:258–266.*